 All investments are backed by a valuable asset.
 It’s commonly commercial real estate, but there are also art, marine vessels, and legal settlement collateral options.
 If the borrower defaults, Yieldstreet does its best to recoup the asset’s value and pay back the investors.

-Prism Fund
+Prism fund

 Most Yieldstreet portfolios are for accredited investors except the Prism Fund.
 This fixed-income portfolio invests in five asset classes, including: